What Is It?

 Master of Arts in Teaching Only Track

-- We will consider outstanding candidates admitted to our M.A.T. in Adolescence Education program in mathematics and physics for a scholarship in their graduate year.
+- We will consider outstanding candidates admitted to our M.A.T. in Adolescence Education program in Biology, Chemistry, Mathematics, and Physics (We're hoping to add Earth Science at the graduate level soon) for a scholarship in their graduate year.
 Contact the project director Professor Rogers, email@example.com, for more information about applying.